BizzNEST/Standards-and-Practices/wp-acf-cpt-child-theme.md

 ### Advanced Custom Fields (ACF)

-You'd want to use d Custom Fields (ACF) in WordPress when you need more control over the way content is managed, displayed, and structured within custom post types, pages, or even default post types.
+Use Advanced Custom Fields (ACF) in WordPress when you need more control over the way content is managed, displayed, and structured within custom post types, pages, or even default post types.
 Here are some situations where ACF is useful:

 1. **Custom Data Entry Fields:** If your site requires complex or structured data input (e.g., contact details, event dates, image galleries), ACF allows you to create custom fields that make it easy for content creators to add structured data without requiring them to mess with HTML or shortcodes.